Fire Safety Compliance

 • Company name and contact details

-• Compliance tag affixed to equipment
+• Service tag affixed to equipment

 Penalties for Non-Compliance